ProgrammingHSG/mycv/README.md

 4) A skills & certifications section
 5) An animated experience tree

-**Since this project is constructed as a template, it can filled with one's actual information and redesigned according to one's tastes before being hosted online as a alternative/ complementary resume.**
+**Since this project is constructed as a TEMPLATE, it can filled with one's actual information and redesigned according to one's tastes before being hosted online as a alternative/ complementary resume.**

 ### How to have your CV website go live?
 1) You need to register a domain name & subscribe to a hosting platform (e.g. https://www.infomaniak.com/en)